 Rallis, Georgios (Ioannou) (b.
 Dec.
 26, 1918, Athens, Greece - d.
 March 15, 2006, Athens), prime minister of Greece (1980-81); son of Ioannis Rallis; grandson of Dimitrios Rallis and Georgios Theotokis; nephew of Ioannis Theotokis.
 In 1950 he went into politics, being elected to parliament thereafter under the banner of the main right-wing party in its different mutations - Populist Party, Greek Rally, and Konstantinos Karamanlis's National Radical Union, which he helped found in 1955.
-He served in several cabinet posts from 1954 but being a staunch anti-Communist quit the party with others after disagreeing over the reform of the electoral law, which, he prophesied, would bolster the extreme left.
+He served in several cabinet posts from 1954 - minister of the presidency of the government (1954-56, 1974, 1974-77), communications and public works (1956-58), interior (1961-63, 1974), public order (1967), social welfare (1967), education (1976-77), coordination (1977-78, 1980-81), and foreign affairs (1978-80).
+Being a staunch anti-Communist he quit the party with others after disagreeing over the reform of the electoral law, which, he prophesied, would bolster the extreme left.
 Although his prophecy was vindicated, he rejoined Karamanlis in 1961 and was reelected.
-Minister of public order in the cabinet toppled by the 1967 military coup, he was subsequently arrested repeatedly for his anti-regime activity.
+After the 1967 military coup, he was arrested repeatedly for his anti-regime activity.
 With the collapse of the dictatorship in 1974, he joined the first national unity government under Karamanlis, and when the New Democracy party won a landslide victory he became Karamanlis's closest cabinet aide.
-In 1978 he became foreign minister.
 When in May 1980 parliament elected Karamanlis president of the republic, Rallis was chosen by New Democracy to succeed him as party leader and prime minister.
 The vote in the party's parliamentary caucus was 88 for Rallis against 84 for his sole adversary, Defense Minister Evangelos Averoff-Tossizza, a favourite of the party's right wing.
 Rallis's political moderation and candour guaranteed that the party would abide by Karamanlis's middle-of-the-road policies, and this tipped the scales in his favour.
 However, he lost the 1981 elections to the Panhellenic Socialist Movement, and thereafter he was replaced as party leader.
 He ran for parliament for the last time in April 1990.

 Ram, Jagjivan (b.
 April 5, 1908, Chandwa, near Arrah, Bihar, India - d.
 July 6, 1986, New Delhi, India), Indian politician.
 He joined the Congress Party in 1931 and became involved in social work, seeking to improve the condition of the untouchables; he also inaugurated the Agricultural Labour Movement in Bihar.
 He was parliamentary secretary to the government of Bihar (1937-39) and vice-president of the Bihar branch of the All-India Trade Union Congress (1940-46).
 He became a member of the All-India Congress Committee and during World War II was twice imprisoned by the British (1940 and 1942-43).
 In 1946 he became the youngest member of the provisional government.
 After independence he held a number of ministerial posts, including labour (1947-52), communications (1952-56), transport and railways (1956-62), transport and communications (1962-63), labour, employment, and rehabilitation (1966-67), agriculture and irrigation (1974-77), and, perhaps most effectively, defense (1970-74, 1977-79).
 Breaking with Prime Minister Indira Gandhi in 1977 over her "state of emergency" rule, he formed the Congress for Democracy, which, in alliance with the Janata Party, defeated Gandhi in that year's general elections.
 He wanted to be prime minister, but lost out to Morarji Desai.
 His Congress for Democracy then merged with Janata.
 He was deputy prime minister for some time in 1979, then became leader of the opposition.
 In 1980 he left the Janata Party and joined the Congress (U) party of Devaraj Urs, and in 1981 he formed his own Congress (J) party.